Interaction Checker

 Summary:

-Coadministration has not been studied and is contraindicated in the product labels for Biktarvy as St John’s wort may substantially decrease bictegravir and tenofovir alafenamide plasma concentrations which may result in loss of therapeutic effect and development of resistance.
+Coadministration has not been studied and is not recommended in the product labels for Descovy.
+St John’s wort, a P-gp inducer, may decrease tenofovir alafenamide plasma concentrations.
 However, a recent study suggests a low risk of a clinically relevant pharmacokinetic interaction with low-hyperforin formulations (<1 mg/day) of St John’s Wort (hyperforin is the constituent responsible for induction of CYPs and P-gp).
 Coadministration may be considered with St John’s Wort formulations that clearly state the hyperforin content and which have a total daily hyperforin dose of 1 mg or less.
+In addition, data from a study with rifampicin suggest that use of tenofovir alafenamide 25 mg once daily with primidone may be acceptable.
+Coadministration of emtricitabine/tenofovir alafenamide (200/25 mg once daily) and the strong inducer rifampicin (600 mg once daily) decreased plasma exposure of tenofovir alafenamide and tenofovir by ~55%.
+Intracellular tenofovir-DP AUC decreased by 36%, however, intracellular tenofovir-DP exposure was 4.2-fold higher than that achieved with standard dose tenofovir-DF alone (300 mg once daily).
 No interaction is expected with emtricitabine.

 Description: